 The BBC mini-series brings the author’s characters to life; Ruth Wilson and Toby Stephens thrive in the extended television series and as a result they perfectly embody Charlotte Brontë’s nuanced lovers.

 Watch Jane Eyre (2006) NOW

 Jane Eyre presents love as a superior force wielded by two human beings with compatible and inseparable spirits.
 Whichever version viewers choose to watch, Brontë’s classic is an integral piece of our cultural landscape that should continue to be parsed, enjoyed, and adapted.

 Kailey Rhone makes use of her English degree working as a production editor in the world of academic publishing.
 She can be found rewatching “Downton Abbey” and sipping on another cup of Earl Grey when she’s not writing about the intersection of feminism and Jane Austen’s novels.
 Her work can be found in Persuasions.

 If you enjoyed this post, wander over to The Period Films List.
-You’ll also want to visit 30 Period Romances You Haven’t Seen and Matthew Macfadyen is My Mr. Darcy.
+You’ll also want to visit our review of Emily (2022), 30 Period Romances You Haven’t Seen and Matthew Macfadyen is My Mr. Darcy.